-Peter Graffam purchased the land for all three buildings, with a 105 foot frontage on Beacon, on October 25, 1888, from dry goods merchant Eben Dyer Jordan, co-founder of the firm of Jordan, Marsh & Company.
-Eben D. Jordan had been conveyed the land one week earlier, on October 19, 1888, by the Commonwealth of Massachusetts.
-The land originally had been sold by the Commonwealth at its auction on October 26, 1865, and Eben Jordan either was the successful bidder at that time or acquired the right to purchase it from the successful bidder, but in either case did not complete the transaction until he had a buyer to whom he could sell it.
+Peter Graffam purchased the land for all three buildings, with a 105 foot frontage on Beacon, on October 25, 1888, from dry goods merchant Eben Dyer Jordan, co-founder of the firm of Jordan, Marsh & Company, who had purchased it one week earlier, on October 19, 1888, from the Commonwealth of Massachusetts.
+He and his wife, Julia M. (Clark) Jordan, lived at 46 Beacon.

 Click here for an index to the deeds for 330 Dartmouth.

 Peter Graffam sold all three buildings between 1889 and 1891.
 As built, there were open passageways between each building about 7 feet wide running from the alley north about 30 feet to an open courtyard about 11 feet wide and extending about 25 feet to the north.
 When the buildings were sold, the deeds established easements to ensure that these areas would remain open for the benefit of both properties.

 On April 24, 1891, 330 Dartmouth was purchased from Peter Graffam by Samuel Little, president of the National Rockland Bank.
 He and his wife, Elizabeth (Malbon) Little, lived in Roxbury.